 Director, Division of Reactor Projects (DRP), applicable Region.

-Determines the applicability of this manual with input from NRR/, Resident Inspectors and Special Inspection Team (SIT), Augmented Inspection Team (AIT) or Incident Inspection Team (IIT) as appropriate.
+Determines the applicability of this manual with input from NRR/DRO, Resident Inspectors and Special Inspection Team (SIT), Augmented Inspection Team (AIT) or Incident Inspection Team (IIT) as appropriate.

 Responsible (delegates as necessary) for the development of the Inspection and Communication Plan.